ContentSquare/chproxy/docs/src/content/docs/use-cases/spread-insert.md

 ---
 title: Spread INSERTs among cluster shards
-menuTitle: Spreading INSERTs
+sidebar:
-category: Use Cases
+  label: Spreading INSERTs
-position: 301
+  order: 1
 ---

 Usually `INSERT`s are sent from app servers located in a limited number of subnetworks. `INSERT`s from other subnetworks must be denied.